 MAP3K4 (Mitogen-Activated Protein Kinase Kinase Kinase 4) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein kinase activity and MAP kinase kinase kinase activity.
+Among its related pathways are MAPK signaling pathway and Development FGFR signaling pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.

 UniProtKB/Swiss-Prot for MAP3K4 Gene